Pearl of the Indian Ocean

 DAY 14: DEPART COLOMBO

-Visit a Hindu temple, Kelaniya Buddhist Temple, the Dutch Wolvendhal Church, Colombo and Natural History museums and the Davatagaha Mosque.
-After a late check-out and dinner, you will be transferred to the airport to board your overnight flight to Australia.
+This morning explore Colombo further, visiting Kelaniya Buddhist Temple, a major pilgrimage site for Buddhists, a Hindu temple, the historic Dutch Wolvendaal Church, Colombo and Natural History museums and the Dewatagaha Mosque.
+After a late check-out and farewell dinner, you will be transferred to the airport to board your overnight flight to Australia.

 DAY 15: ARRIVE AUSTRALIA